 For efficient and optimum use of water available in project, it has been decided to establish sprinkler irrigation system in lift schemes of stage-II.
 A pilot project of sprinkler irrigation was taken up in 27449 hectare in the year 2007-08, in which all works to be executed by department has been completed.
 All Water User Associations (W.U.A.) proposed in this area has been constituted and irrigation with sprinklers has been started in most of the area.
 To establish sprinkler irrigation system in remaining area of stage-II lift schemes, pressure irrigation works has been started in 3 canals of Ch.
 Kumbha Ram Lift Scheme and 4 other works has been started in Ch.
 Kumbha Ram Lift, Dr.Karni Singh Lift and Pannalal Barupal lift schemes.

 SCADA system has been installed in project for effective control on water regulation and distribution in canals through latest techniques.
 Quantity of water flowing in Main Canal and other important canals of-taking from main canal is available at main controlling places of project.
 This is also available on Internet.
-Extension of this system on some new locations is under process.
+Extension of this system has been completed.

 With completion of most of the construction work as above, IGNP has benefited the state as under-